 As our world modernises and evolves, cars have become necessary for daily life.
 From commuting to running errands, a car can provide the convenience, freedom, and flexibility necessary for today’s fast-paced society.
 However, buying a car can be expensive for many, and a loan is the best alternative.
-Many people opt for a car loan as a financing means, while some opt for personal loans.
+Many people opt for a car loan as a financing means, while some opt for Cash loans.
 The decision between a personal loan vs car loan to finance a new car can seem daunting.

 There are pros and cons to both types of financing, and it is essential to consider your financial situation when making the decision.
 This article will cover the prime difference between a car loan and a personal loan to help you decide which is best for your needs.

 Here are some of the important features of a car loan:

 The interest rates for secured loans like car loans are cheaper than those on other types of finance, such as personal loans.